bloxstreet/support/docs/lr+-information/rank-structure.md

 ### <font color="#ff0066">Noted Customer</font>

-- Individuals who have made noteworthy contributions to BloxStreet in various capacities, such as former SHRs, developers, and graphic designers
+- Individuals who have made noteworthy contributions to BloxStreet in various capacities, such as former Group Administrators and Group Directors, developers, and graphic designers
 - Not attainable by regular members

 ### <font color="#FFD300">Trainee Team Member</font>